 AI Change Management: How to Implement AI in Your Business Using the FASTER Framework

-AI implementation sounds simple until people have to use it, and that’s where many businesses struggle: the software works, but the rollout doesn’t.
+AI implementation sounds simple until people have to use it.
+That is where many businesses struggle.
+The software may work, but the rollout does not.

-If you’re trying to figure out how to implement AI in your business without creating chaos, this guide walks through a proven approach based on the FASTER framework from Vanderbilt University’s executive education program (Vanderbilt University, 2024).
+If you are trying to figure out how to implement AI in your business without creating confusion, resistance, or unnecessary risk, this guide walks through a practical approach based on Vanderbilt University’s FASTER framework for generative AI change management.

 Why AI Implementation Fails Without Change Management

-When leaders search for “how to implement AI in business,” they often look for tools, but an often overlooked part is organizational change because AI affects:
+When leaders search for “how to implement AI in business,” they often look for tools, or how small businesses typically begin using AI, but an often overlooked part is organizational change because AI affects:

 Job roles